gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

      if larger usage messages are intended to be used.

    * Applies stricter requirements on always using DTLS for all user messages in the SCTP association.
-By defining a new SCTP parameter peers can determine these stricter requirements apply.

 ## Terminology